Skip to main content

 2. Enter the password of the server when requested

-5. Increase the receive buffer size by adding the 2 lines below to the sysctl file, accessed using the following command:
+5. Increase the receive buffer size using the below process:

 1. sudo gedit /etc/sysctl.conf